 Business Plan for UnitedHealth Group Inc. to enter China’s $476 Billion market for managed healthcare services through a joint venture with Ping An Health Insurance Co., Ltd

 Executive Summary

 It is recommended that UnitedHealth Group Inc. enter China with its managed health care services through a joint venture with Ping An Health Insurance Co., Ltd.

 [Placeholder - Executive Summary.
-Use the above as the opening sentence (mandatory).]
+Use the above as the opening sentence (mandatory).